To find a Certificate of Title you must submit a Certificate of Title Search Request form.

 Have as much of the following information as possible:

 - plan number; and

 - village, town, city, subdivision or other location.

 What is the fee?

-$3 for a certified true copy of title, or $1 per page for a copy of title.
+$3 for a copy of title.

 The General Register (GR) is where Writs of Seizure and Sale, among other instruments, are registered.
 When a GR search is requested a General Register Certificate (GRC) is produced.
 In addition to Writs of Seizure and Sale, a GRC will show all GR instruments under the name you search for, such as: